elmahio/documentation/docs/sourcemaps.md

 > De-minification from a `.map` file doesn't work in older browsers (like < IE10).

-## Upload on the elmah.io API
+## Upload to elmah.io

 > Uploading source maps to elmah.io is currently in beta.

 Publishing source map files alongside your minified and bundled files is not always the preferred way of doing things.
 With both the minified JavaScript file and the source map, someone outside of your organization can reverse engineer your JavaScript.
 In cases where this would be critical or if you want to limit the size of the published files, you can choose to upload the minified/bundled file and the corresponding source map file on the elmah.io API.
 When elmah.io receives a stack trace from a minified JavaScript file, we try to de-minify it if a corresponding `.min.js` and `.map` file have been uploaded.

-To upload a source map to the elmah.io API you will need an API key with the *Source Maps* | *Write* permission enabled.
-We recommend creating a new API key with this permission enabled only.
-For more information about API keys and permissions, check out [How to configure API key permissions](https://docs.elmah.io/how-to-configure-api-key-permissions/).

-Next, go to the [API](https://api.elmah.io) and insert your API key.
-The [upload source map](https://api.elmah.io/swagger/index.html#/SourceMaps/SourceMaps_CreateOrUpdate) endpoint accepts a couple of parameters that you will need to get right to make de-minification work.
-To better explain the parameters, the following minified/bundled stack trace is used as an example:
+The code in the following sections will use the following bundled and minified stack trace as an example:

 ```javascript
 Error: You cannot copy to the clipboard